 Yes.
-Write the candidate's name next to “Write-in” on the ballot.
-Make sure to also circle-in the oval next to “Write-in” in order for your vote to count.
+To vote for a candidate who is not on the ballot, write the candidate's name next to “Write-in” on the ballot.
+Make sure to also fill in the oval next to “Write-in” in order for your vote to count.

 What should I do if I make a mistake on my ballot?

-Notify an Election Day Worker immediately.
+If you are voting in person at an Early Vote Center or Election Day Vote Center and make a mistake on your ballot, notify an Election Worker immediately.
 They will cancel that ballot and provide you with a new ballot.
-You can use up to three ballots (including your initial ballot) if you make any mistakes.
+You can use up to three (3) ballots (including your initial ballot) if you make any mistakes.

-If an individual whose eligibility to vote in the election cannot be determined at an Early Voting Center or at the polls on Election Day, they may vote by Special Ballot.
-Once the Board determines they are eligible to vote in this election, their vote will be counted.
+If an individual whose eligibility to vote in the election cannot be determined at an Early Voting Center or at an Election Day Vote Center, they will be referred to a Ballot Clerk and will likely need to vote by Special Ballot.
+If the Board determines that the voter is eligible to vote in the election, their vote will be counted.

-A person would have to vote a Special Ballot if they:
+A voter may need to vote a Special Ballot if they:

-Individuals who register same-day, change their address (with valid proof of residence), or change their name are referred to the Special Ballot Clerk, but will be able to vote a live (regular) ballot.
+While individuals who register same-day, change their address (with valid proof of residence), or change their name are also referred to the Ballot Clerk, they will be able to vote using a live (regular) ballot.

 All Special Ballots that have been determined to be valid are counted even if they do not change the outcome of the election.